Length of agreement

 Wage Price Index

-For the first salary adjustment due 6 months after the EA commencements, the WPI is 1.7 per cent.
+The first salary adjustments will be those listed in the proposed EA.
+The 2019-20 WPI was 1.7 per cent.
 Future WPI figures will be confirmed before each of the other salary adjustments is due.

 The annual remuneration adjustments will apply to: